RIKEN-Microfluidics-Lab/ELASTomics/README.md

 ### Device for Nanopore-electroporation
 ![Image 2](ELASTomics_Device.jpg)
-ELASTomics_Device.blend is a device for Nanopore-electroporation in the manuscript of Shiomi et al. (2024).
+ELASTomics_Device.blend is a CAD used to create the device for Nanopore-electroporation in the manuscript of Shiomi et al. (2024).
 After printing with a 3D printer, Pt electrodes of the appropriate size are fitted, and wires are connected and fixed with PDMS.